Free: Healthy 5-Ingredient Meals EbookGet It Now

 If possible, take the steaks out of the fridge 30 minutes before cooking, to let them come to room temperature.

 Brush steaks on both sides with olive oil.
 Season both sides generously with salt and pepper, patting to help the seasonings stick.

-Heat a cast iron grill pan over medium-high heat for 2-3 minutes, until very hot.
+Heat a cast iron skillet or cast iron grill pan over medium-high heat for 2-3 minutes, until very hot.

 Add the steaks and cook for 4-5 minutes, until browned on the bottom.
 Flip and cook for 2-7 minutes, until done to your liking.